Chicago Puppet Lab Application

 Commitment from Artists

-Accepted artists commit to attending weekly sessions of the laboratory and to presenting their work-in-progress within the cohort and as part of a final showing open to the public.
+Accepted artists commit to attending weekly sessions of the laboratory in Chicago, to presenting their work in progress within the cohort, and presenting their work as part of a final showing open to the public.

-Weekly sessions will take place in-person at the Fine Arts Building in downtown Chicago on Monday evenings from roughly 6-9pm.
-Exact timing for Monday evening sessions will be determined based on the needs of the cohort.
+Weekly sessions will take place in-person at the Fine Arts Building (410 S Michigan Ave, Suite 433) in downtown Chicago on Monday evenings from 6pm-9pm.
+Select sessions may be held virtually or at other locations around the city.

-Work-in-progress showings will take place on June 3-4 & 10-11, 2022 in Chicago, venue and times TBD.
-Artists should expect to participate in technical rehearsals and meetings in advance of the showing and in the showing itself.
+Works-In-Progress showings will take place on May 31, June 1, 2, 3, 4, 2023 in Chicago, venue and times TBD.
+Artists and any collaborators (puppeteers, musicians, etc.) should expect to participate in technical rehearsals and meetings in advance of the showings.

 Health and Safety

-*** Vaccination for COVID-19 is a requirement for participants of the program with the exception of individual health circumstances.
-The weekly meetings and final showing will be in person in Chicago, barring future public-health restrictions.
+Vaccination for COVID-19 is a requirement for participants of the program with the exception of individual health circumstances.
+Activities will be in person in Chicago, barring future public-health restrictions.
+Local mandates at the time of activities will be followed.
 Virtual connection will be used as needed to respond to health and safety.

 Selection Criteria and Process

 Artists will be selected to participate in the puppet lab based on the strength of their proposed project.
-The selection committee, led by the co-directors, will evaluate each application, looking for projects that have the potential to expand contemporary puppetry through the artist’s unique voice, urgent subject-matter, formal experimentation, and/or interdisciplinary collaboration.
+The selection committee, comprised of outside leaders in the field of puppetry, will evaluate each application, looking for projects that have the potential to expand contemporary puppetry through the artist’s unique voice, urgent subject-matter, formal experimentation, and interdisciplinary collaboration.

 How to Apply